 Translucent skyroofs incorporate FRP composite structural sandwich panels and an aluminum fastening system that can be installed on over an existing substructure.
 They can be individual rooflights, pre-engineered roofs, or custom roofs.
 They are easy to install, can be flat or curved, and provide exceptional thermal performance and solar control.

-Optionally, panels can be designed to utilize aluminum framing and grids with thermal breaks, preventing the transfer of thermal energy between the interior and exterior environments.
+Thermally broken panels are designed to utilize aluminum framing and grids with thermal breaks, preventing the transfer of thermal energy between the interior and exterior environments.

 Product Specification